FEATool Multiphysics

 %USERPROFILE%\AppData\Roaming\ESI-OpenCFD\OpenFOAM

-in a subfolder with the version number, for example labeled v2112.
+in a subfolder with the version number, for example labeled v2406.
 If OpenFOAM is installed in another directory, an environment variable named FOAM_APP can be defined with the correct location so that the solver can be found.

 Note that running OpenFOAM via Docker containers or Windows subsystem for Linux (WSL) is currently not supported.

-For linux systems OpenFOAM is expected to be installed in, or have a symbolic link to, the folder /opt/openfoam.
-Alternatively, one can also assign the OpenFOAM installation folder location by setting the environment variable FOAM_APP.
+For Linux systems OpenFOAM is expected to be installed in, or have a symbolic link to, the folder /opt/openfoam

 Note that running OpenFOAM via Docker containers is not supported.

-As an alternative to compiling from source, one can also install MATLAB, FEATool, and OpenFOAM in a VMWare or VirtualBox virtual machine running Ubuntu Linux.
-Note that running OpenFOAM via Docker containers is not supported.
+As an alternative to compiling from source, one can also install MATLAB, FEATool, and OpenFOAM in a VMWare or VirtualBox virtual machine running Linux.
+Note that running OpenFOAM via Docker containers is currently not supported.

 Select System Info... from the Help menu to verify that the OpenFOAM installation can be found by FEATool.
 This will open a dialog box with details for the current system and FEATool configuration.
 Find the line item labeled OpenFOAM: and verify that it points to your OpenFOAM installation folder, for example